Orlando Cepeda: San Francisco Giants (1958–1966)

 Cepeda was called up by the San Francisco Giants in 1958.
 His 13 home runs through May 31 that year place him in a tie with Joc Pederson (2015) for the second-most by a National League rookie through the end of May in baseball history, surpassed only by Albert Pujols (16, in 2001).

-He signed his first major league contract ten minutes before debuting in the league, earning $7,500 for the season.
+He signed his first major league contract ten minutes before debuting in the league, earning $7,000 for the season.
 In San Francisco, the team received significant media attention.
 Due to his performance, the team raised his salary to $9,500 in June.
 During the season, Cepeda lived with Rubén Gómez, but stopped doing so after some tension developed between them.

 His average remained steady throughout the season, never falling below .305, which was his average in September.
-The Giants led the pennant race for a month, but their record in August and September was below .500, and they finished in third place with a record of 80-74, four games behind the Pittsburgh Pirates and twelve behind the Milwaukee Braves, who won their second consecutive pennant.
+The Giants led the pennant race for a month, but their record in August and September was below .500, and they finished in third place with a record of 80–74, four games behind the Pittsburgh Pirates and twelve behind the Milwaukee Braves, who won their second consecutive pennant.

-In his first season, Cepeda batted .312 with 25 home runs, 96 RBI, and a league-leading 38 doubles.
-Cepeda and teammate Willie Mays were the only NL players to finish the season ranked among the leaders in hits, home runs, RBI, batting average, runs scored and stolen bases.
+In his first season, Cepeda batted .312 with 25 home runs, 96 RBIs, and a league-leading 38 doubles.
+Cepeda and teammate Willie Mays were the only NL players to finish the season ranked among the leaders in hits, home runs, RBIs, batting average, runs scored, and stolen bases.
 He was unanimously selected the NL Rookie of the Year, becoming the second player, after Frank Robinson in 1956, to receive a unanimous vote.
 He was also selected the Most Valuable Giant in a poll conducted by the San Francisco Examiner.
 On September 28, 1958, the publication presented him a plaque in recognition of the selection.

 After the season concluded, Cepeda used his salary to buy a new house for his mother.
 That year he won the LBPPR batting title with an average of .362, while Santurce won the league's championship.
 The Giants offered him a $12,000 contract, which he refused, asking for $20,000.
 After negotiations, the parties settled on $17,000.